 - The Bureau of Labor and Statistics reported agents earned an average of $48,690 in 2018.

 However, when assessing the annual income of real estate agents, it’s important to take years of experience into account.
-For instance, the NAR report stated the average 2017 of real estate agents as $39,800.
+For instance, the NAR report stated the average agent making $48,690 in 2018 had 16 years of experience.

 I started working as a licensed real estate agent in 2018.
 My first year’s gross income was $20,455.
-My broker manager tells me this is a high number for a first-year agent – especially a part-time one like I am.
+My broker manager told me this was a high number for a first-year part-time agent like myself.

 Many first-year real estate agents don’t see their first commission for quite some time.
 But your career as a real estate agent can be a great path to new and lucrative career.
 Or it can be a side hustle idea for making extra money.

 Just know that being a real estate agent takes training and commitment, no matter whether you choose to do it full-time or part-time.

 How Soon Can Real Estate Agents Earn Their First Commission?

 So, how soon can a real estate agent earn their first commission?
 An agent can make their first commission quite quickly – within a month, depending on the situation.